Geffreyvanderbos/plaintextjournal/src/articles/exporting-things-3-plaintext.md

 7. Copy (do not move) the Things Database.thingsdatabase to your desired location.
 Like your desktop.
 Or a custom folder in documents.
 8. To access the database, CTRL + click on the bundle and select 'Show Package Contents'.
 The file main.sqlite is your database.

-(If you're using Things 3.13 or older, look for Things.sqlite3.)

 ## Step 2: Setting Up the Python Environment
 Make sure you have Python installed on your Mac.
 You can find instruction on [installing Python here](https://docs.python.org/3/using/mac.html).